gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 .. note:: The `register_XXX_update` methods will return the current value / capabilities.
 That is why we are
     printing the current value in the example above.

-.. note:: It is probably desirable to have a separate thread to retrieve these updates as the demo examples do.
+.. tip:: It is probably desirable to have a separate thread to retrieve these updates as the demo examples do.

 It is also possible to register / unregister for **all** settings, statuses, and / or capabilities via one API call using the following commands:

-- register for all setting notifications via :meth:`open_gopro.api.ble_commands.BleCommands.register_for_all_settings`
+- register for all setting notifications via :meth:`~open_gopro.api.ble_commands.BleCommands.register_for_all_settings`
-- register for all status notifications via :meth:`open_gopro.api.ble_commands.BleCommands.register_for_all_statuses`
+- register for all status notifications via :meth:`~open_gopro.api.ble_commands.BleCommands.register_for_all_statuses`
-- register for all capability notifications via :meth:`open_gopro.api.ble_commands.BleCommands.register_for_all_capabilities`
+- register for all capability notifications via :meth:`~open_gopro.api.ble_commands.BleCommands.register_for_all_capabilities`
-- unregister for all setting notifications via :meth:`open_gopro.api.ble_commands.BleCommands.unregister_for_all_settings`
+- unregister for all setting notifications via :meth:`~open_gopro.api.ble_commands.BleCommands.unregister_for_all_settings`
-- unregister for all status notifications via :meth:`open_gopro.api.ble_commands.BleCommands.unregister_for_all_statuses`
+- unregister for all status notifications via :meth:`~open_gopro.api.ble_commands.BleCommands.unregister_for_all_statuses`
-- unregister for all capability notifications via :meth:`open_gopro.api.ble_commands.BleCommands.unregister_for_all_capabilities`
+- unregister for all capability notifications via :meth:`~open_gopro.api.ble_commands.BleCommands.unregister_for_all_capabilities`

 Handling Responses
 ==================

-Unless otherwise stated, all commands, settings, and status operations return a `GoProResp` (:class:`open_gopro.responses.GoProResp`) which is a container around a JSON serializable dict with some helper functions.
+Unless otherwise stated, all commands, settings, and status operations return a `GoProResp` (:class:`~open_gopro.responses.GoProResp`) which is a container around a JSON serializable dict with some helper functions.

 Response Structure